 It had something to do with being rugged and stoic in the face of daunting odds and harsh conditions, which I’ve romanticized as a New England trait.
 It also puts me in touch with an earlier, more thoughtful, less mechanized way of doing things.
 We live in such a privileged, materialistic society that makes it so easy to step on a pedal and end up miles from where we were half an hour ago.
 In this light, I think it is important to maintain a perspective that honors the laws of physics, and the idea that what goes up must come down.
 Whatever seems easy (like pushing a button and starting an orange robot that gobbles up snow) must be paid for somewhere else in the universe, probably by some innocent butterfly whose only crime was flapping its wings.

 So I return to my shoveling, thinking these deep thoughts, fancying myself some kind of modern-day Thoreau, “wishing to speak a word for Nature.”
 But I burst my own bubble when I catch myself grumbling about how hard it is to live in a place that experiences extreme winters.
 (I’m sure that my friends in Wisconsin, Minnesota, and Manitoba will chuckle at this characterization of Massachusetts.)
-There’s always a five-to-ten-foot strip where the driveway meets the road, where big plow trucks throw salty slush, adding the snow from the road to the snow already on your driveway, gluing everything together into a giant block of concrete, and turning your evening into a major excavation project.
+There’s always a five-to-ten-foot strip where the driveway meets the road, where big plow trucks throw salty slush, adding the snow from the road to the snow already on your driveway, gluing everything together into a giant block of ice, and turning your evening into a major excavation project.

-And I return to my shoveling.
+And so I return to my shoveling.